Seneca-Scholars/SS-Status-C6/status.md

+##07/16/25
+Nell led the cohort in some more resume revision and college readiness workshops.
+We had an open conversation about habits to make and habits to break before college.
+I felt like an old person when I gave some advice on what study habits have helped me, I'm too young ;( Anyway, I want to pivot and make a project and get some project implemented JavaS because I have only really done HTML and CSS.
+After work, I am going to go minigolfing with my cousins who I have not seen in a month, so I am excited to
+WHOOP them.

 ##07/15/25
 Wajiw was not in office today so he assigned groups to work on creating a dynamic, meaning changing, table grid.
 Jode, Michael, and I created the bare bones of the table, but we had the idea to mimic Jeopardy and create a simple Jeopardy game.
 It is coming